According to the World Health Organization, 50 million people worldwide have epilepsy.

 There is a type where someone just spaces out while in the middle of a conversation.

-“While in a conversation, the person may suddenly go quiet then lose consciousness for a while,” said Dr.Katana
+“While in a conversation, the person may suddenly go quiet and then lose consciousness for a while,” said Dr.Katana

 In some instances, a person having a seizure may violently flail their arms and legs and even foam in the mouth.
 Some patients may experience mental breakdowns and start running and later lose consciousness and fall.